FluffiLyn/fluffilyn.github.io/docs/GSoC_Relative/Proposal for GSoC 2025 KDE: Implementing libzip in KArchive.md

 #### 3. If your native language is not English, are you comfortable working closely with a supervisor whose native language is English?
 What is your native language, as that may help us find a mentor who has the same native language?

 Sure, I am comfortable.
 My native language is Chinese.

+#### 4. Do you have any other commitments during GSoC?

+Yes, I have final exams from mid June to early July.
+But after that I will fully devote myself to GSoC.